MattCSmith/Project-365/README.md

 ## Day 105
 #### **Project:** Challenged.Dev - Next.js Frontend
 Today I started implementing basic search for the resources component, however will also roll this out to a couple of other compontents.

+## Day 106
+#### **Project:** Home Automation
+Today I experimented with various Zigbee sensors in HomeAssistant.
+Although it has mostly been configuring YAML and JSON, there has been a bunch of learnings today...
+Inlcuding stripping back the Zigbee bridge and re-flashing the firmware so it can communicate with HA.
+Its been awesome being able to program actual pyshical devices.
+I am looking forward to all the posibilities and perhaps even writing some applications that can interact with components around my home.